gRodrigues03/streamlit-capsules/README.md

 npm run build
 ```

-After this has finished, build and upload the package to PyPI:
+After this has finished, build and upload the package to PyPI

+(soon™)

 ```bash
 cd ../..